pennmush/pennmush/INSTALL.md

    for information on how to compile with various compilers.

 2. On Unix systems, unpack the code and:

         % cd pennmush
         % ./configure

    Useful arguments to configure:

+   `--disable-sql`

-       a. --disable-sql: Don't compile in SQL support.
-See README.SQL for more sql-related config options.
+   :    Don't compile in SQL support.
+See [README.SQL](README.SQL.html) for
+        more sql-related config options.

+   `--disable-nls`

-       b. --disable-nls: Turn off translation support if you don't need it.
+   :    Turn off translation support if you don't need it.

+   `--disable-info_slave`

-       c. --disable-info_slave: Don't use an external process to do hostname lookups.
-This option is required on Windows.
+   :    Don't use an external process to do hostname lookups.
+This option
+        is required on Windows.

+   `--help`

-       d. --help: See all options.
+   :    See all options.

    Environment variables to customize search paths:

-       CPPFLAGS=-I/path/to/extra/headers
+   * CPPFLAGS=-I/path/to/extra/headers
-       LDFLAGS=-L/path/to/extra/libraries
+   * LDFLAGS=-L/path/to/extra/libraries
-       CFLAGS=-Optimization and -Warning options.
+   * CFLAGS=-Optimization and -Warning options.

-       VAR=arg ... ./configure

-       See hints/your-os.txt and hints/your-processor if present for more details and system-specific help, and README.SQL for help with detecting a SQL server.
+   See hints/your-os.txt and hints/your-processor if present for more details and system-specific help, and [README.SQL](README.SQL.html) for help with detecting a SQL server.

 3. Run `make update`, and answer all the questions about which MUSH